mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 I swam in the afternoon with a 25m lane all to myself.
 In isolation, I had more than 2500m in me today.
 Big picture is there is a lot of [Sunday](javascript:flick('sun');) in my quads left to recover from.

+Left lumbar was noticed today; not precarious, just noticed.
 <!---->
 ## TUESDAY MAY 3 🌦
 Sleep **3** | Fatigue **3** | Stress **3** | Soreness **4**